gevartrix/qr-notify-bot/README.md

 ## Installation

 The full installation process consists of several steps involving different pieces of software.
 There's nothing complicated, but we'll try to go through this process step-by-step, explaining it as clearly as possible, so hopefully you'll end up with a minimal working example.

+### Disclaimer

+__This is merely an example of a possible technical integration of SAP SQL Anywhere RDMS into a Python-based project.
+The code of this particular sample heavily relies on [Telegram messaging app](https://telegram.org/) and its [Bot API](https://core.telegram.org/bots/api) to function properly.
+By proceeding, running and using the sample's code, the user becomes__

+- __fully responsible for adherence to [Telegram's Terms of Service](https://telegram.org/tos) as well as acceptance of [Telegram's Privacy Policy](https://telegram.org/privacy)__
+- __fully aware of the respective privacy regulations.__

+__This sample is also provided "as-is" without any guarantee or warranty that raised issues will be answered or addressed in future releases.__

 ### Prerequisites